Rodhanp/JBS-Meditate-Timer/README.md

 Jai Baba Swami

-A JBS Meditation Timer created for and by Gurushaktis and Gurutattva using ReactJS and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A JBS Meditation Timer created for all by the grace of Gurushaktis and Gurutattva using ReactJS and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ![Screenshot 2021-07-31 075418](https://user-images.githubusercontent.com/71846548/127725982-dc1a8739-5199-48c0-9a55-10bde39dfad7.jpg)